 Whether you’re just starting out in FM, building upon years of experience, or advancing to high levels of responsibility and leadership, FMANZ membership brings many benefits.
 For additional benefits relating to membership categories, see here.

 Being a member allows you to earn CPD points, upskill, gain qualifications, boast a post-nominal (qualifications and experience permitting), win awards, participate at branch and board level, and generally show the world you’re committed to your career and profession.

 Our CPD programme provides you with a variety of valuable learning opportunities essential for maintaining professional excellence.
 We’re also committed to working with tertiary institutes to create and deliver an education pathway for members.

 Hosted by our six branches in Auckland, Waikato/Bay of Plenty, Manawatu, Wellington, Christchurch and Dunedin, local networking events put you in touch with fellow FMs in your region.

 Boasting a rich and tailored programme of big picture and practical topics, as well as our gala awards dinner and exhibition, our two-day FM Summit is an annual event you won’t want to miss.

 Members are invited to enter our annual awards to take away the title of Facilities Manager of the Year, Young Achiever of the Year, or Service Provider of the Year.
 At our annual gala awards dinner, we also recognise the hard work and dedication of members through our Branch and National Service Awards.

-In addition to our fornightly e-newsletter ForuM, members receive FMA’s journal Facility Perspectives online and AGM’s quarterly magazine, INTERIOR.
+In addition to our fortnightly e-newsletter ForuM, members receive FMA’s journal Facility Perspectives online.